Chain Bridge Road - Eaton Place Intersection Improvements

 Thanks for your question, Hank W. The original design was a two-lane roundabout.
 After the Orchard signal and the new VDOT signals near I-66 went in, we remodeled it and realized it wouldn’t work well there.

-City of Fairfax about 1 month ago
+City of Fairfax 5 months ago

 Was a rotary design considered?
 It would make an excellent traffic flow and act as a more natural slowing of traffic. automatically it would reduce the high speed approach from Oakton and I-66 entering the city.

-Hank W about 1 month ago
+Hank W 5 months ago

 The existing intersection is extremely dangerous; there are frequent wrecks (including a dead motorcyclist recently).
 It is difficult to see pedestrians using the crosswalk when turning from Chain Bridge Rd due to how the crosswalk must be placed back from the access road.
 People also ignore the traffic signal for the access road frequently.
 Closing the access roads badly needs to be done, even if some cars will continue to attempt to cut through the hotels and businesses on either side.
 I work off of Eaton Place and have no objections to the current design.